pfhaupt/bufo/README.md

 # Bufo
 ## Overview
 Bufo is a programming language that I created for my own personal exploration and experimentation.
-It features a unique and whacky syntax, with a focus on imperative programming that encourages creativity and experimentation.
+It features a whacky syntax, with a focus on imperative and functional programming that encourages creativity and experimentation.

 It is not intended to be fast or special (this may be subject to change).